Unveiling the Mechanisms of Multi-Hop Reasoning in Transformers via Identity Bridge: Theoretical Details

+Substitute $A$ into above equation, we get the result.
+The proof for the second term is similar. } \end{proof}

-\end{lem} To fully characterize the properties of the optimal solution to optimization problem \ref{equ::min_nuclear_norm}, existence alone is not enough. \cite{huang2025generalization} introduces the following assumption and proves the uniqueness of the solution to the optimization problem.
+To fully characterize the properties of the optimal solution to the optimization problem in (\ref{equ::min_nuclear_norm}), the mere existence of a solution is insufficient.
+To address this limitation, \citet{huang2025generalization} introduces the following assumption and establishes the uniqueness of the solution.